 Editor’s Note: Further optimization on negotiation is FFS.

-7.X Conclusions for Key Issue #2.6
+7.7 Conclusions for Key Issue #2.6

 Solution #21 that proposes to use local policy for authorization as described in TS 33.501 [7] clause 13.3.0 between EESes is endorsed for conclusion.
 Hence, no new mechanism is required.